jdansb/Econophysics/files/economia_da_complexidade.md

 Farmer warns that we should be deeply suspicious of models that rely on implausible “as if” assumptions.
 Instead, we should follow what he calls the *principle of verisimilitude*: models should fit the facts, and their assumptions should be plausible.
 Unrealistic assumptions are more likely to lead to false conclusions than plausible ones.

 The principle of verisimilitude recognizes that models must include the key characteristics of the phenomena they aim to explain, but they don’t need to be literal representations of the world.
 By definition, models are abstractions; they don’t have to capture every detail.
+Models operate within a specific environment and are not applicable in another due to contextual differences.
+They are not a general theory.
 Verisimilitude simply means capturing the essential components as realistically as possible.
 Good models should be as simple as possible — but not too simple.

 Agent-Based Models (ABMs) can be simple or complex, depending on necessity.
 After all, computers can easily handle details that are mathematically difficult to formulate, allowing us to include as many features as we need.
 Moreover, it is possible to add new features without altering existing ones, gradually increasing the realism of the world model.
 The transdisciplinary approach, whose ideas have significantly influenced this field, has shown that the use of practical decision-making rules is often more effective, in many contexts, than traditional optimization models.